-If you have a mental health concern that is not also a safeguarding concern, refer to the DSL via CPOMS and an initial triage meeting will be initiated by the DSL.
-Students has an agreed support package and intervention based on their need is put in place.
+If you have a mental health concern that is not also a safeguarding concern, refer to the DSL via CPOMS and an initial triage meeting will be initiated.
+Students have an agreed support package, and intervention is put in place based on their need.
 Students are supported by members of the Student Services team.
 Should the child pose significant risk in school, a risk assessment will be put in place to ensure the child is safe.
 These will be sent to staff on a termly basis following a review or as required.